VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Order/objects/initialize-payment-result-type.md

 # InitizalizePaymentResultType ==~object~==

-The `InitializePaymentResultType` is a type that represents the result of initializing a payment.
+This type represents the result of initializing a payment.

 ## Fields